drysdam/openscoord/README.md

  - intelligent dimension placement
  - info block
  - internal features how??
-   - (use a drawing with a difference() that does the cutaway, revealing the feature)
+    - use a drawing with a difference() that does the cutaway, revealing the feature.
+	- that's great for that plane, but what about hidden lines in ALL planes? maybe generate two versions of each drawing, one cut and one uncut, subtrace them and draw the diff as a dotted line?
  - angular dimensions
  - calling out of threads, finish types, etc